 Questions and submissions should be sent to Ada Wainwright, email@example.com.

-The 21st Midwest Institute for Teachers of Psychology will be held con-currently with the 13th Midwest Institute for Students of Psychology on February 21 and 22, 2014.
-Each year more than 200 teachers and students from high school through graduate school gather to share their knowledge and experi-ence of the science of psychology.
-The program offers a variety of con-current sessions presented by leaders in psychology education as well as ample time for informal sharing and networking among participants.
+The 22nd Midwest Institute for Teachers of Psychology is being held concurrently with the 14th Midwest Institute for Students of Psychology on February 20 and 21, 2015.
+Each year more than 200 teachers and students from high school through graduate school gather to share their knowledge and experience of the science and teaching of psychology.
+The program offers a variety of sessions presented by leaders in psychology education as well as ample time for informal sharing and networking among participants.

 MISTOP has been approved for Continuing Professional Development Units (CPDUs) for Illinois high school teachers by the Illinois State Board of Education.

 Daniel Cervone is professor of psychology at the University of Illinois at Chicago, where he has spent his entire career.
 He earned his B.A. at Oberlin College and his Ph.D. from Stanford University, where he was a student of Albert Bandura.
 He has held visiting faculty positions at the University of Washington and the University of Rome "La Sapienza," and has been a Fellow at the Center for Advanced Study in the Behavioral Sciences.
 In addition to introductory psychology, Cervone teaches personality psychology, social cognition, and research methods.
 He is graduate advisor to doctoral students in social/personality and clinical psychology, and serves as a Fellow in UIC’s undergraduate Honors College.
 Cervone is the author of a graduate-level and undergraduate texts in personality, and co-editor of four volumes in personality science.
 He has published numerous scientific articles, primarily in the study of social-cognitive processes and personality.
 He has served as the program chairperson of the annual convention of the Association for Psychological Science on three occasions, and is the U.S.-based chairperson of the inaugural International Convention of Psychological Science.